 Definitions.
 As used in 309 CMR 3.09, the following terms shall have the following meanings unless the context clearly indicates otherwise:

 Approved Conference workshop means a Board-approved workshop, short course, or similar training session that occurs at a conference approved by the Board.

+Assessment of Learning means a diagnostic tool that measures whether an attendee met set learning goals.

-Continuing education means Board-approved courses of learning that are designed to further the professional competence of licensees.
+Continuing education means Board-approved courses of learning that are reasonably likely to either maintain or enhance the licensee’s ability to competently perform, supervise and/or coordinate the scientific and/or technical components of response actions (i.e., assessments, containments, and/or removals) in Massachusetts or to competently perform, supervise, and/or coordinate such response actions in Massachusetts in compliance with applicable regulatory requirements.
 OSHA-required health and safety training courses shall not be considered acceptable for the purposes of meeting the continuing education requirements.

 Continuing education credit and Credit each mean: